Portuguese Americans: 20th century

 Benjamin N. Cardozo served on the United States Supreme Court in the 1930's.

 After World War II, there was another wave of Portuguese immigration to the country, mainly in the northeastern United States (New Jersey, New York, Connecticut, Rhode Island, Massachusetts and Maryland), and also in California.
 Many were fleeing the right-wing dictatorship of Antonio Salazar.
 There are Portuguese clubs, principally in the larger cities of these states, which operate with the intention of promoting sociocultural preservation as venues for community events, athletics, etc.

 Many Portuguese Americans may include descendants of Portuguese settlers born in Africa (like Angola, Cape Verde, and Mozambique) and Asia (mostly Macanese people), as well Oceania (Timor-Leste).
 There were around one million Portuguese Americans in the United States by 2000.

 A general contribution the Portuguese people have made to American music is the ukulele, which originated in Madeira and was initially popularized in the Kingdom of Hawaii.
 John Philip Sousa was a famous Portuguese American composer most known for his patriotic compositions.

 The Ukulele is one of the most notable Portuguese contributions to American culture, originally brought by Madeiran immigrants to Hawaii.

 A large amount of mingling took place between Chinese and Portuguese in Hawaii.
 There were very few marriages between European and Chinese people with the majority being between Portuguese and Chinese people.
 These unions between Chinese men and Portuguese women resulted in children of mixed parentage, called Chinese-Portuguese.
 For two years to June 30, 1933, 38 of these children were born; they were classified as pure Chinese because their fathers were Chinese.
-Curiously, these marriages are in marked contrast to the situation in Macau, where very few Han Chinese married Portuguese settlers; instead, the Portuguese mixed with indigenous Tanka people, leading to the Macanese people.
+These marriages are in marked contrast to the situation in Macau, where very few Han Chinese married Portuguese settlers; instead, the Portuguese mixed with indigenous Tanka people, leading to the Macanese people.

 As with other immigrants that arrived in America, several Portuguese surnames have been changed to align with more American sounding names, for example Rodrigues to Rogers, Oliveira to Oliver, Martins to Martin, Pereira to Perry, Moraes or Morais to Morris, Magalhães to McLean, Souto to Sutton, Moura to Moore, Serrão to Serran, Silva to Silver or Sylvia, Rocha to Rock (or Stone), Madeira or Madeiros to Wood, Pontes to Bridges, Fernandes to Frederick, Costa to Charlie, Emo or Emos to Emma and Santos to Stan.